 - Confidence of the public, business partners, and regulatory bodies.

-- Minimised risk while optimizing the supply chain.
+- Minimized risk while optimizing the supply chain.

 - Compliances to local and national guidelines.